adntob/CiscoHackathon2019/README.md

 The web engine is powered by Chromium, so most of the stuff you expect from a full browser is available, such as HTML5 tags, EcmaScript 6 syntax, CSS3, local storage, canvas, SVG, web sockets etc. Note that only one "tab" is supported.

-Included is a web app for doing a simple white boarding.
-You can use this basis or inspiration for an alternative whiteboard with some features that you would like, such as a dedicated brain storming app, a whiteboard with shape support, automatic OCR etc.
+Included is a web app for doing simple white boarding, with automatic line straightening.
+You can use this basis or inspiration for an alternative whiteboard with some features that you would like, such as a dedicated brain storming app, a whiteboard with shape support, automatic OCR etc. See http://paperjs.org/ for API, this is of course just one of thousands of JavaScript libraries you can use to create cool web app features.

 To add the web app to your video device:

-* Go to your video endpoints web admin interface
-* Select Integrations > UI Extensions Editor
+* Start the UI Extensions editor
 * Add new extension (web app)
-* Add a name, and set the url (your laptops ip and port)
+* Add a name, and set the url (the ip and port for the web server on your laptop)
 * Export the configuration
 * It should now appear on the home screen of your video device
 * Click the web app button to test it, click home to go back

-The favicon that the web page includes, is automatically used as icon on the home screen.
+The video device automatically uses the favicon on the home screen, if your web page provides one.

 Note that you can turn on remote debugging.
 This lets you use Chrome's dev console on your laptop to view and manipulate the web app on the video device.

 Config:
-`xConfig WebEngine RemoteDebugging: On`
+* Set `xConfig WebEngine RemoteDebugging: On`
+* Open `10.47.90.231:9222` in Chrome on your laptop (replace ip)

 For full information on what the web engine supports, see the developer guide.
 TODO link

-## Design guidelines
+## Design guidelines and assets

-If you design your own apps to be used specifically for Webex devices, you might like to use the Cisco styles, such as fonts, icons and colors.
+If you design your own apps to be used specifically for Webex devices, you might like to use the Cisco styles, such as fonts, icons and colours.
 These are freely available at momentum.design.

 <img src="images/design.png" style="margin-left: 25%; width: 50%;" />

-Remaining examples
+TODO:

+* Direct web socket xapi
-* web sockets: call, show events
+web sockets directly from browser: call, show events

 unsure
 * bot, integrations, webex api
 * cloud xapi
-* http putxml / postman stuff
+* http putxml / postman stuff, http feedback
-* http feedback